On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Proof of Theorem

 \section{Proof of Theorem \ref{t1}}

-We shall prove the theorem by using the following criteria relating positivity properties of the canonical divisor with the Kodaira dimension: If the canonical divisor of $\Hgn$ is effective, then $\Hgn$ has non-negative Kodaira dimension.
-If the canonical divisor is big, i.e. the sum of an ample and an effective divisor, then $\Hgn$ is of general type.
-Validity of these criteria is based on the fact that the singularities of $\Hgn$ do not impose adjunction condition as stated in Theorem \ref{noadcon}.
+In this section we study when the canonical divisor $K=K_{\Hgn}$ is effective or big, i.e. the sum of an ample and effective divisors.
+Note that, since $\Hgn$ is not $\Q$-factorial, the Kodaira-Iitaka dimension of a divisor may not be well-defined.
+But we can still determine that a divisor is effective or big by writing down explicit decompositions.

-Note that the divisor class $\psi=\sum_{i=1}^n$ is ample on $\Hgn$ because it is ample on $\Mgn$.
-Thus it suffices to decompose $K=K_{\Hgn}$ as the sum a positive multiple of $\psi$ and some effective divisor.
-We will use the divisor $W$ introduced in Section 5 and show that for some $a,\epsilon > 0$ and $E$ effective.
+The divisor class $\psi=\sum_{i=1}^n \psi_i$ is big on $\Hgn$ because it is big on $\Mgn$.
+Thus we will try to write $K$ as a sum of a positive multiple of $\psi$ and effective divisors.
+We will use the divisor $W$ introduced in Section \ref{section eff} and write